NJ Cardiovascular Institute

 Heart disease is the number one killer of both men and women in the United States.
-Kunal Patel, MD, at NJ Cardiovascular Institute in Newark and Secaucus, New Jersey, is a board-certified cardiologist who takes a proactive and preventive approach to heart disease.
+Kunal Patel, MD, at NJ Cardiovascular Institute in Elizabeth and Secaucus, New Jersey, is a board-certified cardiologist who takes a proactive and preventive approach to heart disease.
 He uses noninvasive tools, like an echocardiogram, to assess heart health and risk.
 To learn more about echocardiograms, call the office nearest you or request an appointment online today.

 An echocardiogram is a safe and noninvasive diagnostic test that uses sound waves to generate images of your heart.
 During the test, Dr. Patel can evaluate how well your heart functions and view the structures within your heart to confirm or rule out various heart conditions.